kisaragi-hiu/pplist/README.md

 A pplist is a list that associates *keys* to *values*.
 Its *keys* are elements that are keywords. *Values* associated with a *key* are elements that come after the key but before the next key.

+Consequences:

-(This has the consequence that values are always lists.
-This is fine.)
+- Values are always lists.
+This is fine.
+- Keywords cannot be values. `(:key :val)` is always two keys.
+Instead, wrap the value in another list like `(:key '(:val))`.

+Functions:

 - `pplist-elt (pplist key &optional dflt)`: return values in `pplist` associated with `key`.
 If `key` is not in `pplist`, return `dflt` (which defaults to nil).
 - `pplist-get`: an alias to `pplist-elt`